-5. The method according to claim 4 wherein the host cells are selected from the group consisting of BL21(DE3), B834 5 (DE3), HMS174(DE3) and derivatives thereof.
+7. The bacterial growth medium of claim 6 wherein the E. coli cells are selected from the group consisting of BL21 (DE3), B834(DE3), HMS174(DE3), and derivatives thereof.

-6. The method according to claim 2 wherein the T7 expression system host cells further comprise a target DNA in a T7 plasmid expression vector, which target DNA optionally comprises a coding sequence for ,a target protein.
+8. The bacterial growth medium of claim 3 wherein the bacterial cells further contain a target DNA in a T7 plasmid expression vector, which target DNA optionally comprises a coding sequence for a target protein.